DSharpPlus/DSharpPlus/docs/articles/advanced_topics/selects.md

 "**Oh no, I'm getting 'This interaction failed' when selecting!
 What do I do?**"

 Dropdowns are like buttons; when a user interacts with them, you need to respond to that interaction.
-@DSharpPlus.DiscordClient.ComponentInteractionCreated is fired from the client, just like buttons.
+`DiscordClient.ComponentInteractionCreated` is fired from the client, just like buttons.

 This applies to interactivity, too!
-Simply swap
+Simply swap `WaitForButtonAsync` for
-@DSharpPlus.Interactivity.Extensions.MessageExtensions.WaitForButtonAsync* for
-@DSharpPlus.Interactivity.Extensions.MessageExtensions.WaitForSelectAsync*, and pass a dropdown.
+`WaitForSelectAsync`, and pass a dropdown.
 How to go about component-based interactivity is described [in the buttons article][4].

 And that's it!
 Go forth and create amazing things.